message/iata/PM.md

 - nationals of France, their spouses and children;
 - nationals of Andorra, Monaco, San Marino, Switzerland, Vatican City (Holy See) and an EEA Member State and their spouses and children;
 - British nationals who are beneficiaries of the Agreement on withdrawal of the United Kingdom of Great Britain and Northern Ireland from the European Union and the European Atomic Energy Community, and their family members.
 They must not arrive from Afghanistan, Algeria, Argentina, Bangladesh, Brazil, Colombia, Congo (Dem.
 Rep.), Costa Rica, Cuba, Georgia, Indonesia, Iran, Maldives, Morocco, Mozambique, Namibia, Nepal, Pakistan, Russian Fed., Seychelles, South Africa, Suriname, Tunisia or Turkey;
 - passengers arriving from Andorra, Australia, Austria, Bahrain, Belgium, Brunei Darussalam, Bulgaria, Canada, Chile, Chinese Taipei, Comoros, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, Germany, Greece, Hong Kong (SAR China), Hungary, Iceland, Ireland (Rep.), Israel, Italy, Japan, Jordan, Korea (Rep.), Latvia, Lebanon, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, San Marino, Saudi Arabia, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, USA, Ukraine, Uruguay, Vanuatu or Vatican City (Holy See).
-They must have not been outside these countries in the past 14 days;
+They must have not been outside these countries in the past 14 days; effective 12 September 2021, Israel and USA will be removed from this list.
 - passengers with a residence permit issued by Andorra, Monaco, San Marino, Switzerland, Vatican City (Holy See) or an EEA Member State;
 - merchant seamen;
 - students.
 They must not arrive from Afghanistan, Algeria, Argentina, Bangladesh, Brazil, Colombia, Congo (Dem.
 Rep.), Costa Rica, Cuba, Georgia, Indonesia, Iran, Maldives, Morocco, Mozambique, Namibia, Nepal, Pakistan, Russian Fed., Seychelles, South Africa, Suriname, Tunisia or Turkey;